Phase Space (Westworld)

 "Phase Space" is the sixth episode in the second season of the HBO science fiction western thriller television series Westworld.
 The episode aired on May 27, 2018.
 It was written by Carly Wray and directed by Tarik Saleh.

+“Phase Space” was watched by 1.11 million viewers and received positive reviews.

 Plot summary

 Maeve and her group survive the attack by the shōgun's army.
 Musashi secures their safe passage by killing Tanaka, the shōgun's lieutenant, in a duel.
 They reach the shrine at Snow Lake where Lee, Felix and Sylvester locate the access point.
 Maeve suggests that Akane and Musashi come with them, but they decline.

 Maeve's group returns to Westworld, emerging near the farmstead where Maeve had previously lived with her daughter.
 Maeve discovers that another host is playing the mother role.
 A Ghost Nation raiding party attacks and Maeve flees with her daughter.
 While Hector and the other hosts come to their aid, Akecheta—leader of the raiding party—tells Maeve that they should come with him, as they are looking for the same thing.

 William rides with his gang and his daughter Emily and believes she is a host built by Ford.
 William and Emily have a difficult talk about her mother and her childhood.
 William promises Emily she can come with them, but Emily wakes the next day to find William and the others have left her behind.
 William and his gang run into a Ghost Nation ambush.

 Dolores and the Horde prepare to take the train to the Mesa.
 They set the train loaded with explosives at full speed, planning to crash into the Mesa's entry terminal.

 Charlotte and Ashley bring Peter to the Mesa, allowing Charlotte to call for armed backup.
 A unit of armed mercenaries led by Coughlin arrive and take over from Delos' security forces.
 They bring Westworld's systems online in time to see the train barreling down on the Mesa.

 Bernard and Elsie make their way back to the Mesa, and discover that the Cradle, the central repository of host data, has hijacked the park's systems, and that they must go there to find the source.
 Bernard uses a host-interface machine to enter into the Cradle's system and look for the anomaly.
 He experiences a pre-uprising Sweetwater, and on entering the saloon discovers Ford waiting for him.